timkphd/examples/README.md

 35. workshop
 	* Examples for HPC workshop

-36. utilities
-	* Old utilities not real useful today.

-37. parallel.f90 and parallel.py
+36. parallel.f90 and parallel.py
 	* Shows how to communicate via a file, used to show message passing concept

-38. simple
+37. simple
 	* Basic slurm script